rt-net/raspimouse2/README.md

   Use hardware pulse counters as the odometry source.
 When set to true, hardware pulse counters will be used only if present.

-## Known problems

-- Due to instabilities in either the hardware pulse counters or the kernel driver for them, it is possible for reading from the pulse counters to cause the node to freeze.
-If this happens regularly, disable the hardware pulse counters using the `use_pulse_counters` parameter and rely on estimated odometry instead.

 ## License

 This repository is licensed under the Apache 2.0, see [LICENSE](./LICENSE) for details.